elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-jellyfin-radarr-sonarr-prowlarr.md

 ---
 title: Stream from Real-Debrid with Jellyfin and Radarr, Sonarr, Prowlarr
-description: This guide describes how to setup a torrent-like "arr stack", to achiev "stremio-style", streaming your media from Real-Debrid using Jellyfin, without having to store it locally or even touch a torrent client or a VPN!
+description: This guide describes how to setup a torrent-like "arr stack", to achieve "stremio-like", streaming your media from Real-Debrid using Jellyfin, without having to store it locally or even touch a torrent client or a VPN!
 ---
 # "Infinite streaming" from Real Debrid with Jellyfin, Prowlarr, Radarr, and Sonarr